kanta1207/resume-craft/docs/spec.md

 ## 14. One-sentence Summary

-**ResumeForge is a fully local resume workflow where your LLM creates LaTeX, your CLI builds PDFs, and the GUI visualizes ATS metrics using a shared local analysis engine.**
+**ResumeCraft is a fully local resume workflow where your LLM creates LaTeX, your CLI builds PDFs, and the GUI visualizes ATS metrics using a shared local analysis engine.**